maurobusso/CS50-SQL-Final-Project/README.md

   <img alt="ER diagram" src="cs50-sql-project.png" />
 </div>

-#### Video Overview
-Create a short video (that’s no more than 3 minutes in length) in which i present my project to the world.

 ### schema.sql
 The schema.sql file includes a set of SQL statements to define the database’s schema, annotated with brief SQL comments.